Nostromo-618/neuroevolution-stickman-fighters/README.md

 - **Recharts** - Fitness visualization graphs
 - **Tailwind CSS** - Styling

----

-## 📊 Training Tips

-1. **Start with default settings** - They're tuned for good results
-2. **Let it train for 50+ generations** - Early generations are chaotic
-3. **Watch the fitness chart** - If it plateaus, try resetting
-4. **Use background training** - Play arcade while AI improves
-5. **Export good AIs** - Save your best fighters to share!

----

-## 🤝 Contributing

-Contributions are welcome!
-Some ideas:

-- Add new attack types (uppercut, sweep, etc.)
-- Implement a tournament bracket system
-- Add sound effects and music
-- Create a multiplayer mode
-- Improve the stickman animations
-- Share custom fighter scripts

----

 ## 📄 License

 MIT License - feel free to use this code for learning and projects.